 - Open Google Meet and grant all permissions.

 Finally, if none of the previous steps worked for you and the Google Meet camera is still not working, you can try the desktop version or just use the service from Gmail.
 It might not make a difference but it’s worth a try.

-An additional thing you should consider is sending a ticket to the Google Meet team and report the issue.
-You can do that, here.
+An additional thing you should consider is sending a ticket to the Google Meet team and reporting the issue.

 That should do it.
-Thank you for reading and be so kind to share your thoughts, questions, or suggestions with us.
+Thank you for reading and being so kind as to share your thoughts, questions, or suggestions with us.
 The comments section is just below.